joeykrug/essays/ontopreds.md

 </tr>
 ```

-and that someone (else) crawls the web and saves all these facts into a [Triplestore](https://en.wikipedia.org/wiki/Triplestore), that is a database specialized in storing facts represented in terms of these ontologies.
+and saves all these facts into a [Triplestore](https://en.wikipedia.org/wiki/Triplestore), that is a database specialized in storing facts represented in terms of these ontologies.

 Just like databases can answer queries crafted in the [SQL](https://en.wikipedia.org/wiki/SQL) query language, triplestores can be queried using the [SPARQL](https://en.wikipedia.org/wiki/SPARQL) query language.